murny/squad-maker/README.md

 <p>
 	You have decided to build a web application for this task.
 The organizer likes this approach and you discuss the following features:
 	<ul>
-		<li>by default, the home page will show all player as being on the waiting list</li>
+		<li>by default, the home page will show all players as being on the waiting list</li>
 		<li>there is a control that allows the user to enter the number of desired squads</li>
-		<li>there is a button that, when clicked, will generate the desired number of squads</li>
+		<li>there is a button that, when clicked, will generate the desired number of squads and put the remainder in the waiting list</li>
 		<li>there is a button that, when clicked, will reset the application and put all of the players back on the waiting list</li>
 		<li>for each squad that is created, display the following:</li>
 		<ul>